One quiet evening many many years ago, I was sitting alone in my room, reading.

 Suddenly, a profound realization hit me with the force of a Mack truck.
 I no longer remember the title of the book, but what I read is etched in my memory forever:

-"Your life is like a coin.
-You can spend it any way you wish, but you only spend it once."
+"Life is like a coin.
+You can spend it any way you wish, but you can only spend it once."